 Then what happened right after that?

-The Beirut barrier bombing, 250 Marines got blown up.
+250 Marines got blown up.

-Then Ronald Reagan said, We're out of here.
+Then Ronald Reagan said, we're out of here.

-Where, oh, we're just here as peacekeepers, you know, we're not really picking a side.
+You know, we're not really picking a side.

 But based on the way that he operates, he presents those extreme positions as a negotiating tactic.

-So in the present, not not several steps in the future, and where we're already, you know, American troops on the ground fighting, you know, whoever what is Trump's actual goal here?
+So in the present, not several steps in the future and where we're already, you know, American troops on the ground fighting, you know, whoever.

-Because I don't think his goal is to go into Gaza with a bunch of American troops in and take it over.
+Because I don't think his goal is to go into Gaza with a bunch of American troops and take it over.

 I appreciate everybody coming on and sharing their opinions.